Berkeley County, South Carolina

 Berkeley County is a county in the U.S. state of South Carolina.
 As of the 2020 census, its population was 229,861.
-Its county seat is Moncks Corner.
+Its county seat is Moncks Corner, and the largest community is Goose Creek.
 After two previous incarnations of Berkeley County, the current county was created in 1882.
-Berkeley County is included in the Charleston-North Charleston, SC Metropolitan Statistical Area.
+Berkeley County is included in the Charleston, South Carolina metropolitan area.

 History

 Berkeley County was established in 1682.
 It was named after John and William Berkeley, co-owners of the Province of Carolina.
 It became part of the Charleston District in 1769.
 It did not exist as a District during most of the 19th century and generally was part of the Low Country culture.

+St. John's Berkeley Parish was a parish that grew with agricultural development using enslaved labor.
+It was eventually absorbed into what became Berkeley County.

 In 1882, after Democrats regained control of the state legislature following the Reconstruction era, they established the current incarnation of Berkeley County, with its seat at Mount Pleasant.
 The county seat was moved in 1895 to Moncks Corner.
+Berkeley is also known for Revolutionary War connections.

 The Old Berkeley County Courthouse was listed on the National Register of Historic Places in 1971.